ETP Client for web traffic

 - ETP Client sends requests to the enterprise proxy.
 ETP Client allows the enterprise proxy to decide whether requests to internal websites or resources are handled by the enterprise proxy or by ETP Client.

-In this situation, while ETP client forwards requests to enterprise proxy, it shows your device is NOT protected or unprotected status because the enterprise proxy does not forward the request to ETP Proxy:
+In this situation, while ETP Client forwards requests to enterprise proxy, it shows your device is NOT protected or unprotected status because the enterprise proxy does not forward the request to SIA Proxy:

 For more information on the statuses, see ETP Client on desktop computers and machines.